-Using state-of-the-art technology allows us to accurately measure very low levels of mycotoxins in a single method, saving both time and resources.
-Limits of detection for each toxin are as follows:
+All feed samples are analysed using specifically-developed and accredited ultra-high performance liquid chromatography mass spectrometry (UHPLC-MS/MS) methods.
+Using state-of-the-art technology allows us to accurately measure very low levels of mycotoxins in a single method, saving time, resources and cost.

 Isotopically Labelled Internal Standards